This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-Add flour mixture to the butter mixture and mix until fully combined.
+- Add flour mixture to the shortening mixture and mix until fully combined.
 Fold the M&Ms in with a spatula or wooden spoon, making sure that the M&Ms are evenly mixed throughout the cookie batter.

 Last Step!
 Please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.